nickjj/runninginproduction.com/tags/oracle.md

 layout: "tags"
 tag: "oracle"

-title: "Using Oracle in Production"
+title: "Websites Using Oracle in Production"
 description:
-  Podcast episodes and interviews filtered by the Oracle tag.
+  Podcast episodes and interviews where developers go over why they chose to use Oracle as their primary database.
 ---